Unique New York City Attractions You Can’t Do Anywhere Else

 See the New York Transit Museum

 This museum is located inside a decommissioned subway station in Brooklyn.
 It provides an awesome look at the history of the transit system in NYC.
 I really enjoyed reading about how the transit system responded to emergencies in the past (Hurricane Sandy, 9/11, etc.).
 I also loved walking through all the vintage subway cars on display at the museum.
-The New York Transit Museum is definitely worth visiting on your next trip to NYC.“As for New York City, it is a place apart.
+The New York Transit Museum is definitely worth visiting on your next trip to NYC, a fun activity in the city.“As for New York City, it is a place apart.
 There is not its match in any other country in the world.” ― Pearl S. Buck Click To Tweet

 Visit the Museum of the Moving Image